Reads the element and decodes the BinHex content.

 The content cannot be converted to the requested type.

 The XmlValidatingReader class is obsolete in .NET Framework 2.0.
 You can create a validating XmlReader instance by using the XmlReaderSettings class and the Create method.
-For more information, see NIB: Validating XML Data with XmlReader.
+For more information, see the Remarks section of the XmlReader reference page.

 This method reads the element content, decodes it using BinHex encoding, and returns the decoded binary bytes (for example, an inline BinHex encoded GIF image) into the buffer.